Graduate Program in Planetary Science

 - Emphasis on original student research: Faculty members must have active research programs with funds sufficient to support their students’ research

-- Emphasis on small group discussion of past and current literature and ongoing research in Planetary Science: This will be accomplished through participation in the weekly Planetary Science Seminar Course and attending lectures by outside experts in planetary science as part of the ongoing planetary science lecture series that is sponsored by CPSX
+- Emphasis on small group discussion of past and current literature and ongoing research in Planetary Science: This will be accomplished through participation in the weekly Planetary Science Seminar Course and attending lectures by outside experts in planetary science as part of the ongoing Planetary Science Research Forum that is sponsored by CPSX

 - Emphasis on an interdisciplinary approach: Each student will benefit, through courses, seminar series, and exposure to planetary science speakers and faculty members with expertise outside their immediate area of study (e.g., on their advisory committee).
 Students will develop a well-rounded interdisciplinary view of the field to place in context the specialized area in which they choose to perform their research through their home department

 - Emphasis on hands-on experience gained through laboratory or field work.
-This includes opportunities to work at planetary analogue field sites, including impact craters around the world, the Canadian Arctic, Antarctica, the Mars Desert Research Station, and more, or on planetary analogue missions, or even on real space missions
+This includes planetary science field school; opportunities to work at planetary analogue field sites including impact craters around the world, the Canadian Arctic, Antarctica, the Mars Desert Research Station, and more; working on planetary analogue missions; or even working on real space missions

 In conjunction with government space agencies and industrial partners, many graduate student research projects include elements of field work or simulated planetary missions.
 For example, many CPSX graduate students participated in the Impacts Lunar Sample Return (ILSR) analogue missions, funded by the Canadian Space Agency.
 Some traveled to Victoria Island, to receive hands-on field geology training along with Canadian Astronaut Jeremy Hansen, where the team investigated reports of a new suspected meteorite impact crater.
-Others have used CPSX as a gateway to internships with the CSA, NASA, and the ESA.
+In addition, CPSX has enabled internships and with the CSA, NASA, and ESA.
 Your space job is out there!
 CPSX can help you get it.